BjoernPetersen/spotify_api/README.md

 library.
 Spotify will give you a client ID and a client secret, the latter of which you may not need, depending on the OAuth flow you want to use.

+### Persistent State

+It's strongly recommended to pass a `StateStorage` implementation to the API during initialization to persist authentication state, like your current refresh token.
+It's a simple, flat key-value storage, so there's lots of adequate implementation possibilities.

+If no `StateStorage` is used, the authentication state is only stored in-memory.

 ### Client credentials flow

 This is the simplest full OAuth flow, as it only requires you client ID and your client secret and works without user interaction.
 It's not possible to access any user data using this flow, though.

 Example:

 ```dart
 final api = SpotifyWebApi(
     authFlow: ClientCredentialsFlow(